paolodragone/pymzn/docs/source/reference/internal.rst

 the standard input, it is rather inconvenient since it excludes the possibility of providing inline data and data (dzn) files.
-Moreover, by flattening a model from command line, there would have been naming issues, because, as explained in the section on `file naming <#naming>`, PyMzn relies on a defined set of naming rules to ensure isolation of the solving instances of a model.
+Moreover, by flattening a model from command line, there would have been naming issues, because, as explained in the section on `file naming <#file-naming>`__, PyMzn relies on a defined set of naming rules to ensure isolation of the solving instances of a model.
 The created files are left with the same name of the input file, as default of the *mzn2fzn* utility.
-Given the `file naming <#naming>` conventions and the internal behavior of the ``pymzn.minizinc`` function, the possibility of specifying an output-base has been deemed as irrelevant and confusing, and thus left out.
+Given the `file naming <#file-naming>`__ conventions and the internal behavior of the ``pymzn.minizinc`` function, the possibility of specifying an output-base has been deemed as irrelevant and confusing, and thus left out.

 Solver proxy functions